 Marriage laws vary from country to country.
-Some countries only permit residents to be married within their borders.
-Others dictate what type of ceremonies are permitted and who may carry out said ceremony.
+Some countries only permit residents to marry within their borders.
+Others dictate what type of ceremonies are allowed and who may carry out the ceremony.
 Many Eastern European, Central African and Middle-Eastern countries are not LGBT friendly.

-For example, in France you must first attend a civil ceremony at a local council office and obtain a marriage certificate before you can book any religious ceremony.
+For example, in France, you must first attend a civil ceremony at a local council office and obtain a marriage certificate before booking any religious ceremony.

 If you get married abroad, your marriage will be considered valid in the UK, so long as both parties meet UK legal requirements to marry.

 Depending on your chosen destination, you need to be very careful that you don’t accidentally enter into a prenup!
 Some countries, such as Taiwan and Brazil, allow couples to enter a statutory matrimonial property regime by simply ticking a box on their marriage certificate.
 This would still be legally binding in the UK and may affect your ability to make claims later.

 You must ensure you have the correct official documentation to have your wedding in another country.
 This includes birth certificates, divorce documentation and, in some cases, a certificate of no impediment (CNI).

 Always contact the local consulate or embassy for details.
 Certain documents might require to be legalised, authenticated or translated.

 After the ceremony, ask for certified copies of your marriage certificate, as these can be difficult to get from the UK.

 Between travel, accommodation, catering and other costs, weddings abroad can quickly become expensive.
 You might want to consider a destination where your money might stretch further.